-A match is played by two teams, each consisting of not more than 5 players and a coaching robot.
+A match is played by two teams, each consisting of not more than 5 players.
 At most one player may be designated as goalkeeper, the others are all field players.

 2.1 Hardware

 All teams must use gray, red, blue, or orange plated NAO humanoid robots manufactured by Soft-Bank Robotics.